-Where the Inspecting Official, after hearing, shall determine that there was a violation and a notice was served upon the owner, operator or occupant, whether or not said violation was abated prior to the issuance of an order, if thereafter within the space of one year there shall be a second violation by the same owner, operator or occupant of the same provision of this article discovered on the same premises, the offender may be prosecuted on the second violation without the Inspecting Official first giving notice and opportunity for a hearing to the owner, operator or occupant by the filing of a complaint by the Inspecting Official in the Municipal Court.
-Where the Inspecting Official has on two different occasions found violations by the same owner, operator or occupant on the same premises and has issued notices on each and has held at least one hearing and issued an order thereon, upon discovering a third or subsequent violation by the same owner, operator or occupant on the same premises within the space of one year, whether of the same sections or of any other sections of this article, he may thereupon prosecute the offender by filing a complaint in the Municipal Court for the said third or subsequent violation occurring within the said period of one year without first providing notice and opportunity for a hearing by the Inspecting Official.
+Where the Inspecting Official, whether or not a hearing transpired pursuant § 207-7E(1) and (3), shall determine that there was a violation and a notice was served upon the owner, operator or occupant, whether or not said violation was abated prior to the issuance of an order, if thereafter within the space of one year there shall be a second violation by the same owner, operator or occupant of the same provision of this article discovered on the same premises, the offender may be prosecuted on the second violation without the Inspecting Official first giving notice and opportunity for a hearing to the owner, operator or occupant by the filing of a complaint by the Inspecting Official in the Municipal Court and/or, where necessary, abate or remedy the condition pursuant § 207-6L(3)(b).
+Where the Inspecting Official has on two different occasions found violations by the same owner, operator or occupant on the same premises and has issued notices on each, whether or not a hearing transpired pursuant § 207-7E(1) and issued an order thereon, upon discovering a third or subsequent violation by the same owner, operator or occupant on the same premises within the space of one year, whether of the same sections or of any other sections of this article, he may thereupon prosecute the offender by filing a complaint in the Municipal Court and/or, where necessary, abate or remedy the conditions pursuant § 207-6L(3)(b) for the said third or subsequent violation occurring within the said period of one year without first providing notice and opportunity for a hearing by the Inspecting Official.

 Effect of notice on owner.
 For the purposes of enforcement of this article, the service of a notice on an owner, whether or not the owner is also the operator, shall constitute notice of violations set forth therein until said violations are abated in conformity with this article and the other applicable ordinances of the City of Pleasantville.